ethanmuller/generator-mg-redux/app/templates/README.md

 ## Important Directories/Files

 ```
-gulpfile.coffee   - Gulp configuration
-config.coffee     - Object that is passed to all tasks.
-Contains common things like file paths.
 src/           - Stuff in this directory gets moved or processed, like SCSS or CoffeeScript
+src/assets/    - These files are moved straight into the build directory without being processed
+src/scss/      - Scss files
+src/coffee/    - All coffee files in here will be concatenated into js/all.js in your build directory
-src/vendor        - Concatenated with Bower files
+src/vendor/    - External libraries that aren't in bower.
+They'll be concatenated with bower files
-tasks/            - Gulp tasks are defined in here

 build/         - Processed files go here.
 You could zip this up and deploy it.
+tasks/         - Gulp tasks are defined in here
+lib/           - Non-node dependenices
 ```